Once upon a time in Quebec

 However, a more radical or austere cinema continues to assert itself in the person of Denis Villeneuve, author of Polytechnique (2009) orIncendies (2010) before yielding to the sirens of Hollywood, notably with a new adaptation of Dune (2021 and 2024), or Xavier Dolan, whose films have met with considerable acclaim in France since J'ai tué ma mère (2009) and Les Amours imaginaires (2010) - shot in Mile End - and whose cinematography suits the young, vibrant city of Montreal.
 In between, there are directors who specialize in warm, humanist cinema, such as Louis Bélanger with Gaz Bar Blues (2003), a chronicle of life around a gas station and its kind-hearted owner, or more recently Les Mauvaises herbes (2017), whose title refers to cannabis and which cheerfully mixes tones, at once hilarious and poignant.
 Another success is Monsieur Lazhar (Philippe Falardeau, 2013), about an immigrant teacher of Algerian origin living under the threat of deportation.
 History and geography buffs will turn to 15 février 1839 (Pierre Falardeau, 2001), about the Patriotes rebellion, or Ce qu'il faut pour vivre (Benoît Pilon, 2008), about an uprooted Inuit in Quebec City, showing the abyss that separates him from his culture and people.
 As we've seen, the province has a prodigious vitality, as reflected in its young, cosmopolitan population and effervescent Montreal art scene, as well as an unprecedented influence, through the films it produces every year, and the directors and actors who have exported themselves to Hollywood or France.
 Recently, Félix et Meira (Maxime Giroux, 2014) organized the unlikely encounter in the Mile End district, once again, of a Hasidic Jewess and an idle young man in a kind of wispy, melancholy romantic comedy that was not without its seductive appeal.
 Monia Chokri's La Femme de mon frère (2019) is one of the latest brilliant comedies to come out of Quebec, taking us, winter and summer, on skates and in a rowboat, on Beaver Lake in Montreal's Parc du Mont-Royal.
 Xavier Dolan's Matthias & Maxime (2010) crowns a particularly productive decade for this young director, during which he has made a whopping eight films that showcase his edgy romanticism and taste for melodrama, of which Mommy (2014) is the emotional peak.

-Denis Villeneuve's Dune, an adaptation of Frank Herbert's novel, will be released in Quebec cinemas in October 2021 (a second part is scheduled for release in 2023), and Monia Chokri's Simple comme Sylvain, which won the César for Best Foreign Film in 2024.
+Denis Villeneuve's Dune, an adaptation of Frank Herbert's novel, will be released in Quebec in October 2021 (a second part was released in 2024 and a third is planned for the coming years), as well as Monia Chokri's Simple comme Sylvain, which won the César for Best Foreign Film in 2024.

-Quebec audiences have always been fond of TV series, but the format has experienced a boom that can be roughly traced back to Invincibles (2005-2009), a series about three thirty-somethings who decide to leave their girlfriends at the same time.
+Quebec audiences have always been fond of TV series, but the format has experienced a boom that can be roughly traced back to Invincibles (2005-2009), a series about three thirty-somethings who decide to leave their girlfriends at the same time (the series was adapted for French audiences).
 Its creators have again distinguished themselves with Série noire (2014-2016), which revisits the detective story with irony, and most recently with C'est comme ça que je t'aime (2020 to present), the story of two couples in crisis who become the heads of organized crime in Quebec City.
 From courtroom drama(Ruptures, 2016-2019), through quality police series(19-2, 2011-2015 or District 31, 2016-2022), sometimes tinged with dark humor(Faits Divers, 2017-2018, set in the small town of Mascouche on the outskirts of Montreal), to the eternal mid-life crisis, this time a female version(Lâcher prise, 2017-2019), there's something for everyone.